-Virginia Tech has been chosen to conduct a study on the feasibility of a wine education center in Purcellville.
+Virginia Tech to study Purcellville wine education center

 The education center would be used to provide a local workforce pipeline to the more than 40 wineries in the area which have more than $5 million in economic impact, according to the county Department of Economic Development.